a34alefeliza/ile-pikimoni/intro/en/dashboard-T/room.md

-Add students to the classroom.
-Once online, you can start interacting with them
+Here you can setup the classroom for the next lesson, picking up students with whom to interact.